Popular Dog Breeds

 Our pet advisors in-store can help you find the most appropriate food for your dog, while you can find out more about the different dog food brands we stock here.

-The Parson Terrier is a pleasant companion when it is sufficiently exercised but can become a troublesome if not properly exercised.
-It needs to be taken on a long, daily, brisk walk and they will also love to be let free in a big open area where they can run freely.
+The Parson Russell Terrier is a pleasant companion when it is sufficiently exercised but can become a troublesome if not properly exercised.
+She will need a long, daily, brisk walk and they will also love to be let free in a big open area where they can run freely.
 If the Parson is left alone during the day, be it in an apartment or a house, it should be well exercised before the human leaves for work by taking it on a long pack walk or jog, and then taken out again when returning home.

 There are lots of places offering dogs or puppies for sale in Ireland, but we would always ask that you consider adopting a dog first.
 Our animal rescue partners have 100’s of rescue dogs and puppies seeking a forever home and would be delighted to introduce you to them.